Practice Photographing Clouds and Skies

 - Keep your camera ISO setting low.
 Personally I don’t go over 200 ISO for clouds.
 You want to keep them clean and noise free.

-- Photograph the sky from every direction in reference to the sun and lighting as well.
+- Keep photographing clouds and the sky from every direction in reference to the sun and lighting as well.
 When you clone in a new sky the lighting on the main subject needs to match the lighting on the sky.
 After all, you want it to appear believable.

 - I set the lowest aperture f-number possible.
 A sky or cloud formation is so far away your camera aperture setting becomes virtually unimportant.
 Just make sure the camera is focusing on the actual sky and not a nearby object.